davecparker/code12/API.md

 ### onCharTyped()
 ```
-void onCharTyped( String ch )     // "a", "A", "$", etc.
+void onCharTyped( String charString )     // "a", "A", "$", etc.
 ```
 This event is called when keyboard action results in a printable character being generated.

-> Unlike the key names used by `onkeyPressed` above, the `ch` here
+> Unlike the key names used by `onkeyPressed` above, the `charString`
-> is a printable character including the appropriate shift status
+> here is a printable character including the appropriate shift status
 > (e.g. "A" if a shifted "a" is typed, "$" or "4", "+" vs. "=", etc.).
 > Only printable characters are detected, so key sequences such as Ctrl+C
 > do not result in characters.